Current Program Operations

 How does Binghamton University assess the risk of an education abroad program location?

-Binghamton University determines location safety by following information provided by the U.S. State Department Travel Advisories, Centers for Disease Control and Prevention (CDC) Warning level alerts, the World Health Organization (WHO), and the Overseas Security Advisory Council (OSAC).
-The IEGI also follows guidance from our campus Office of Risk Management and the International Travel Safety Committee, and considers procedures implemented by our fellow SUNY study abroad offices.
+Binghamton University determines location safety by following information provided by the U.S. Department of State (DOS) Travel Advisories, Centers for Disease Control and Prevention (CDC) Warning level alerts, the World Health Organization (WHO), and the Overseas Security Advisory Council (OSAC).
+The Office of International Education and Global Initiatives (IEGI) also follows guidance from our campus Office of Risk Management and the International Travel Safety Committee, and considers procedures implemented by our fellow SUNY study abroad offices.
 At any time, Binghamton University’s assessment and decision making can be superseded by decisions made by the State University of New York and the State of New York.

-As of August 6, 2020, the U.S. Department of State provides country-specific Travel Advisory levels.
-As of November 21, 2020, the U.S. Centers for Disease Control and Prevention (CDC) has also enacted country-specific, COVID-19 Travel Health Notices with a four-level scale focusing specifically on COVID-19 in addition to their standard Travel Health Notices.
-The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Level 2 (for both COVID-19 and standard Travel Health Notices) or lower.
+The U.S. Department of State (DOS) provides country-specific Travel Advisory levels.
+The U.S. Centers for Disease Control and Prevention (CDC) publishes Travel Health Notices.
+The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Level 2 or lower.
 Any elevation in advisory levels indicates a change in condition, prompting us to review the situation, assess impact on our students and staff, and evaluate whether we can maintain our programs.

-Is Binghamton University running education abroad programs in Spring 2022?
+Is Binghamton University running education abroad programs in winter, spring, and

-The updated guidance from NYS will allow SUNY to approve programs to operate in countries assigned a CDC Level 1 and Level 2; only some programs will be approved for Level 3 locations.
-Please note that if a program is approved to run, students will be required to have both the COVID-19 vaccination and to purchase a travel insurance policy for $250.
-At this time, students who have committed to Binghamton University’s education abroad programs for Spring 2022 should maintain back-up plans for on-campus course registration and housing.
-IEGI staff will communicate with committed participants for Binghamton University programs regarding their program’s status as decisions are finalized.
+At this time, students who have committed to Binghamton University’s education abroad programs for spring 2023 should maintain back-up plans for on-campus course registration and housing.
 Students who are considering programming through another SUNY campus should remain in close contact with their program sponsor regarding their program’s status, and also maintain back-up plans for on-campus course registration and housing.

 Students who plan to go abroad will need to consider their risk tolerance and comfort level carefully, and should closely review the DOS travel advisories and CDC Travel Health Notices for their host country as part of their personal risk tolerance assessment.
 The IEGI Risk Assessment Self Survey may assist you with this process.

-Students should be keenly aware, whether or not they are personally exposed to the virus, that the local response to the virus could dramatically alter their travel plans.
-Many locations already have guidelines for quarantine upon entry and activities may be greatly restricted.
+Students should be keenly aware, whether or not they are personally exposed to COVID-19, that the local response to the virus could dramatically alter their travel plans.
 If the pandemic escalates, there may be rapidly changing conditions and serious disruptions, including public transportation curtailment, mandatory health screening, regional entry and exit prohibitions, mandatory quarantine, and/or other significantly impactful public health measures.
 Due to the large number of program providers and locations available, Binghamton University is unable to assess programs that are organized by other institutions and providers (Non-SUNY Programs) regarding safety protocols, risk management procedures, and overall program quality.

 How can I assess my risk tolerance for participating in an education abroad program?